 During the demonstration, I saw how Centrify's lightweight cloud proxy server brings mobile operating systems into the AD management environment quickly, and with no significant changes to the existing network topology.
 Other solutions might need firewall changes or creation of a DMZ.
 Over-the-air policy integration lets AD help desk staff remotely wipe a device, disable corporate functions upon employee termination, and automatically distribute and enforce device permissions through the common ADUC console.

 Having gained a working familiarization with a number of Centrify's MDM competitors, I can appreciate the elegance of a solution that simply puts mobile devices in the Active Directory mix but maintains feature parity with the rest of the market.
 I also have to hand it to Centrify for its pricing structure, which includes a full-featured zero-cost option.
 Not only can you kick the tires for free (some others in this space make product trials pretty onerous), if you like Centrify, you can use it without paying anything.

 The difference between free Centrify and the Premium version?
 Support.

 Customers opting to cheap out will still benefit from everything Centrify has to offer for mobile device management, but support is limited to whatever you can get from the online customer community.
 But those who know their AD environments may find that they don't really need support, which in my book just might make Centrify the hottest deal in full-featured MDM right now.

-Lee Badman has no relationship with Centrify.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Lee Badman has no relationship with Centrify.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio